AlphaFold

+Background

+Proteins consist of chains of amino acids which spontaneously fold to form the three dimensional (3-D) structures of the proteins.
+The 3-D structure is crucial to understanding the biological function of the protein.

-Protein structures are currently determined experimentally by means of techniques such as X-ray crystallography, cryo-electron microscopy and nuclear magnetic resonance, techniques which are both expensive and time-consuming.
-Such efforts have identified the structures of about 170,000 proteins over the last 60 years, while there are over 200 million known proteins across all life forms.
-If it is possible to predict protein structure from the amino-acid sequence alone, it would greatly help to advance scientific research.
-However, the Levinthal's paradox shows that while a protein can fold in milliseconds, the time it takes to calculate all the possible structures randomly to determine the true native structure is longer than the age of the known universe, which made predicting protein structures a grand challenge in biology for scientists.
+Protein structures can be determined experimentally through techniques such as X-ray crystallography, cryo-electron microscopy and nuclear magnetic resonance (NMR), which are all expensive and time-consuming.
+Such efforts, using the experimental methods, have identified the structures of about 170,000 proteins over the last 60 years, while there are over 200 million known proteins across all life forms.

-Over the years, researchers have applied numerous computational methods to resolve the issue of protein structure prediction, but their accuracy has not been close to experimental techniques except for small simple proteins, thus limiting their value.
+Over the years, researchers have applied numerous computational methods to predict the 3D structures of proteins from their amino acid sequences, accuracy of such methods in best possible scenario is close to experimental techniques (NMR) by the use of homology modeling based on molecular evolution.
 CASP, which was launched in 1994 to challenge the scientific community to produce their best protein structure predictions, found that GDT scores of only about 40 out of 100 can be achieved for the most difficult proteins by 2016.
 AlphaFold started competing in the 2018 CASP using an artificial intelligence (AI) deep learning technique.

 Algorithm

-DeepMind is known to have trained the program on over 170,000 proteins from a public repository of protein sequences and structures.
+DeepMind is known to have trained the program on over 170,000 proteins from the Protein Data Bank, a public repository of protein sequences and structures.
 The program uses a form of attention network, a deep learning technique that focuses on having the AI identify parts of a larger problem, then piece it together to obtain the overall solution.
 The overall training was conducted on processing power between 100 and 200 GPUs.
-Training the system on this hardware took "a few weeks", after which the program would take "a matter of days" to converge for each structure.